mhk76/serverManager/README.md

 # serverManager

-NPM module for Node.js server application for web and webSocket
+NPM module of Node.js server applications using web and webSocket